rainbow-cards/rainbow-cards.github.io/index.md

 ## Project Features

-Beyond basic site functionality as explored in prior software development stack exercises (refer to our course site [here](https://courses.ics.hawaii.edu/ics314s24/schedule/)), <b>Manoa Rainbow Cards</b> is planned to support features such as:
+Beyond basic site functionality as explored in prior software development stack exercises (refer to our course site [here](https://courses.ics.hawaii.edu/ics314s24/schedule/)), **Manoa Rainbow Cards** is planned to support features such as:
-* [COMMUNITY] <b>Trading feature</b>, which allows users to send trade requests and exchange cards they own
+* [COMMUNITY] **Trading feature**, which allows users to send trade requests and exchange cards they own
-* [COMMUNITY] Viewable user profiles, where <b>users display their cards with a degree of customizability</b>
+* [COMMUNITY] Viewable user profiles, where **users display their cards with a degree of customizability**
-* [COMMUNITY] <b>Search function</b> to find other users' profiles
+* [COMMUNITY] **Search function** to find other users' profiles
 * [USABILITY] Catalog of all professor cards to see all cards that a user owns and doesn't own
 * [USABILITY] Ability for professors to register on the app and edit their own cards
 * [INCENTIVE] Cards with secret information that is only revealed once the card is obtained (what is that professor's super cool hobby, anyway?)
 * [INCENTIVE] Ability for users to earn cards by engaging with the app, such as daily tasks that accrue points toward earning a card or opening semester-based card packs

-  <i>*Features are subject to change or removal and not indicative of the final product.</i>
+  _*Features are subject to change or removal and not indicative of the final product._

 ## Walkthrough
-A quick tour through our current build of the <b>Manoa Rainbow Cards</b> website (updated 4/11).
+A quick tour through our current build of the **Manoa Rainbow Cards** website (updated 4/11).

 ### Landing Page
-The default page for <b>Manoa Rainbow Cards</b>, which informs the user about the site and how users can participate.
+The default page for **Manoa Rainbow Cards**, which informs the user about the site and how users can participate.

 <img src="doc/landing-page.png" alt="Landing page">